sophgo/tpu-mlir/docs/quick_start/source_en/Appx.02_cv18xx_guide.rst

 Step 0: generate the cvimodel for batch 1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Please refer to the previous section to create a new workspace directory and convert yolov5s to the mlir fp32 model by model_transform.py
+Please refer to the previous section to create a new workspace directory and convert yolov5s to the mlir fp32 model by model_transform

 .. admonition:: Attention ：
   :class: attention